Kentucky Route 321: Johnson County

 In Johnson County, the road intersects the southern terminus of KY 2381 before it passes to the northeast of Paintsville-Prestonsburg Combs Field, where it intersects KY 2559.
 The route heads north into residential areas and curves to the northeast.
 KY 321 continues north into dense forests, where it makes a turn to the west.
 The road heads northwest and intersects the southern terminus of KY 1107 before it crosses Levisa Fork and a CSX railroad line.
 The route curves north and gains a second northbound lane as it passes through wooded areas of development.
 KY 321 narrows back to two lanes and turns northwest to come to a grade-separated junction with KY 1428.
 The road runs through more forested areas and curves to the north, where it gains a second northbound lane.
 The route heads northeast, where the northbound direction narrows back to one lane and the southbound direction becomes two lanes.
 KY 321 turns to the north before it heads northwest into Paintsville.
 At this point, the road becomes four lanes total and passes businesses.
 The route curves to the west and narrows to two lanes, intersecting the southern terminus of KY 321 Bus.
 KY 321 heads into wooded areas and curves to the north, coming to a junction with the western terminus of KY 2378.
 The road continues past commercial development and heads northwest, gaining a center left-turn lane and passing several shopping centers.
 The route crosses Paint Creek and intersects KY 40.
 KY 321 continues north as a four-lane divided highway through wooded areas with some development and comes to its northern terminus at US 23.

+History

+KY 321 was designated on April 22, 1993, replacing part of US 23, which was realigned.

+An older KY 321 existed in Bowling Green; this route was given to the city on February 9, 1983.